AP Macroeconomics Overview

 AP Macroeconomics introduces students to broad concepts which apply to economic systems as a whole.
 The course emphasizes topics like price determination, national income, and performance measures.
 It’s goal is to provide students with instruction equivalent to an introductory college macroeconomics class.

-We’ll cover the course, exams, and our picks for the best AP Macroeconomics books, Flashcards, and Review Guides for test year 2019 below, but if you just can’t wait, here’s the short list:
+We’ll cover the course, exams, and our picks for the best AP Macroeconomics review books, Flashcards, and Guides for test year 2022 below, but if you just can’t wait, here’s the short list:

 AP Macroeconomics is a great choice for students looking to knock out introductory econ course requirements early on.
 In addition to students majoring in economics, most programs accept econ courses for general education credit.
 Whatever your motivation for studying AP Macroeconomics, we’re here to help you succeed!

 A full Course Description for AP Macroeconomics is available from collegeboard.org.

 There are 7 major topics and themes covered by an AP Macroeconomics course: